jmandel/interop-2019-nprms/ehi-export.md

 * export files must be "computable" (i.e., they can't can't rasterize the entire record into a PDF)
 * export file formats need not be standardized, but must be fully and publicly documented by the vendor, including "data dictionary" and everything else needed to use the export "without loss of information or its meaning"

-## ONC's proposal is spot-on — but has two important gaps
+## To meet the Cures API intent, ONC's Export just needs an API.

 ONC's proposal comes very close to enabling a vibrant ecosystem where third-party services can benefit from interpreting complete clinical records.
 It's a strong complement to the standardized data payloads required for USCDI export.
-But for this "full EHI export" to provide a usable consumer experience, it needs to be:
+But for this "full EHI export" to provide a usable consumer experience, it must be:

 1) **Accessible directly to a patient** (or authorized representative), rather than being built as a feature for clinic staff (e.g., in a scenario where a patient makes